Beach, Family, Malaysia, Singapore Weekends

 Cost Breakdown in Desaru Coast for 3D2N

 In total, we spent a little over SG $1,100 for the weekend.
-This is a very similar amount to what we spent at The Residence Bintan, which was also a great getaway option from Singapore.
+This is a very similar amount to what we spent at The Residence Bintan, which by the way was also a great short getaway option from Singapore.

 Links in this post may generate small commissions that keep this website running for free, at no extra cost to you.
 Thank you for your support.